mozilla/extension-workshop/documentation/develop/testing-persistent-and-restart-features.md

 To get your extension to behave like a signed extension during development testing, use the following techniques:

 - to make sure an extension can use add-on ID dependent features between reloads, such as local storage or native application communication:
-  - set an add-on ID using the `"applications"` key in the extension's manifest.json.
+  - set an add-on ID using the `browser_specific_settings` key in the extension's manifest.json.
   - when using web-ext, make sure you use the same profile.
 - to ensure you use the same profile for multiple tests of an extension when using web-ext:
   - optionally, use [Profile Manager](https://support.mozilla.org/kb/profile-manager-create-and-remove-firefox-profiles) to create a new Firefox profile.